 Ekaya maintains a detailed risk register that is reviewed regularly by the Audit & Risk Committee and the Board.
 The register reviews the external operating environment (political and policy) and the resultant financial, operational, corporate and reputational risks facing the organisation.
-The current challenges arising from Welfare Reform, ongoing reductions in funding for Supported Housing activities, Health and Safety compliance issues, cyber security, the impact of cost-of living crisis resulting from high inflation on our residents, the continued increase in the Bank of England's base rate to combat rising inflation and changes to building regulations have been considered.
+The current challenges arising from Welfare Reform, ongoing reductions in funding for Supported Housing activities, Health and Safety compliance issues, cyber security and changes to building regulations have been considered.